-Extended fasting periods allow the gut to undergo autophagy, a process where damaged cells and toxins are cleared out.
-This process is essential for maintaining gut health and preventing the growth of harmful bacteria.
-Additionally, the balance of gut bacteria is vital for digestion, nutrient absorption, and immune function.
+Extended fasting periods support autophagy, a process in which the body clears out damaged cells and toxins.
+This is essential for preventing harmful bacteria growth, maintaining gut health, and promoting a balanced gut microbiome, which is vital for digestion, nutrient absorption, and immune function.

-In addition, TRE can reduce the risk of acid reflux and other digestive distress that often occur from eating too close to bedtime.
-When we provide our digestive system with ample time to process the food before resting, we promote smoother digestion and a more restful sleep.
-Sign me up!
+TRE also reduces the likelihood of acid reflux and other digestive issues that can result from eating close to bedtime.
+When the digestive system has time to process food before rest, digestion is smoother, and sleep quality improves.

-Inflammation and Gut Health: Chronic inflammation is a significant contributor to gut health issues and various diseases.
-Time-restricted eating has been shown to reduce markers of inflammation in the body, including within the gut.
-By giving the gut a break from continuous digestion and allowing it to rest during fasting periods, TRE can help decrease inflammation, promoting a healthier gut environment.
+Chronic inflammation is a major contributor to gut health problems and various diseases.
+Studies show that time-restricted eating can reduce markers of inflammation throughout the body, including in the gut.
+By allowing the digestive system periods of rest, TRE may decrease inflammation, promoting a healthier gut environment and reducing the risk of inflammatory gut disorders.

 Implementation Tips